aws-samples/sqs-fargate-ddb-cdk-go/README.md

 ## Architecture

-Here's a high-level overview of our serverless architecture:
+Here's a high-level overview of the architecture:

 ```mermaid
 graph TD